ADFJXK/MustangsUp/README.md

 ![Practice1](https://github.com/user-attachments/assets/2f6b08c6-20e2-46a2-8ba7-7729f4d60b95)

  PRACTICE 1: Test the Robot on the Track
-Objective: Test the robot on the practice track to verify that all components are working correctly.
+Objective: Test the robot on the practice track to verify that all of its functions are working correctly.
 [Video/práctica.mp4](https://youtube.com/shorts/UFMvW3aFJpc?feature=share)

 ----